bmurmann/Ngspice-on-Colab/README.md

 # Ngspice
-Some experiments on running Ngspice simuations in a Jupyter notebook, using the open-source Skywater PDK.
+Sandbox for experimenting with Ngspice in Google Colab